kajallochab/personal-portfolio/README.md

 ## Usage

-After installation, you can browse through the different sections of the website to explore the my resume, projects, blog posts, and contact information.
+After installation, you can browse through the website's different sections to explore my resume, projects, blog posts, and contact information.
 Click on the links provided to view more details or external resources.

 ## Technologies